matzhaugen/concord-fastapi/README.md

 Welcome!
 This repo is an app that will determine how a given portfolio should be weighted.

+Currently the main app is located in the `concord` folder, which relies on a backend in the `backend` folder.
+The backend will be replaced with something that scales.

 ## Run locally
 Make sure port 8000 and 8001 are free for use.
 Then, in the root of the repo, type
 ```